tweedegolf/embedded-workshop/lectures/mdbook/src/1_anatomy/3_cortex_m_cortex_m_rt/1_cortex_m_family.md

     - Cortex-M0+
     - Cortex-M0

-- A chip vendor, like ST, adds their own components to the arm core
+- A chip vendor, like Nordic, adds their own components to the arm core
 - Thus, many different chips share the same core